Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

+assuming the matter correlator is normalized to unity.
+Turning to the more general case \eq{genca} we may write

-where the circumference and $c$-ghost positions are related to the wedge parameters in a similar way as \eq{wedge_corr}, and the operator $B$ in the correlation function represents a vertical line integral of the $b$-ghost passing directly on the negative side of $z_4$.
-Without loss of generality we may assume that only a single $B$ insertion appears in the correlator, since if two or more appear we can reduce to one by commuting past the $c$s and using $B^2=0$.
-To evaluate the trace of a general state in the $KBc$ algebra it will also be necessary to take continuous superpositions of the correlator with varying wedge parameters.
+where the circumference and $c$-ghost positions are related to the wedge parameters in a similar way as \eq{wedge_corr}.
+The insertion $B$ on the right hand side represents a vertical line integral of the $b$-ghost passing directly on the negative side of $z_4$.
 One way to compute the correlator is to use $\mathcal{B}^-$ invariance of the trace

 Acting with $\frac{1}{2}\mathcal{B}^-$ produces four terms with a $B$ accompanying each wedge state.
 Commuting all of the $B$s to the right then gives a formula for the correlator with four $c$s and one $B$ in terms of correlators with only three $c$s.
-In this way we obtain
+In this way we obtain \cite{Schnabl}

 \begin{exercise} Do this calculation. \end{exercise} An equivalent useful formula (corrected from \cite{SSFII}) is